30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 21. Climb the Golden Mount (Wat Saket)

-Golden Mount (Wat Saket)
+The Golden Mount

 22. Join a Cooking Class at Blue Elephant

 Housed in a colonial mansion, Blue Elephant’s cooking school has been a popular tourist activity for decades now and it’s easy to see why.
-It all starts with a market tour to pick up the right quantity of herbs and spices, before returning to marble kitchentops to get taught how to cook Thai classics like tom yum goong or green curry.
+It all starts with a market visit to pick up the right quantity of herbs and spices, before returning to marble kitchentops to get taught how to cook Thai classics like tom yum goong or green curry.
 The chefs are both informative and entertaining, and (of course) you finish by feasting on your own creations.
 If you’ve ever wanted to learn proper Thai food cooking, this is your chance!

-Insider Tip: Morning sessions include the market visit, while the afternoon sessions focus purely on cooking, so pick accordingly.
+Travel Tip: Morning sessions include the market visit, while the afternoon sessions focus purely on cooking, so pick accordingly.
 We recommend booking early as spaces are limited.

 25. Ride the Skytrain (BTS)